Easy Lemon Bars

 - Make the lemon bar filling.
 Whisk granulated sugar, flour, lemon zest, baking powder and salt together.
 Add eggs and lemon juice.
 Use a hand mixer to beat until frothy.

 - Bake the lemon bars.
-Pour the filling over the crust and bake at 350° F for 25 minutes.
+Pour the filling over the crust and bake at 325° F for 20 to 25 minutes.
 Cool completely and dust with confectioners’ sugar.

 A good shortbread crust is soft, but sturdy to hold filling.
 This crust does both and pre-baking the crust is key.
 After 18 to 20 minutes in the oven, the crust sets and becomes golden.
 Another secret is using confectioners’ sugar as opposed to the typical granulated sugar.
 The crust becomes extra smooth and buttery—the perfect base for the lemon filling.